5 Best Day Trips From Valencia

 - See the largest nativity scene in Spain – from December through the first week of January

-- Visit the Colegiata Santa María Church and the Royal Hospital across the street
+- Visit the Colegiata Santa María Church and the Royal Hospital

 - Follow the route of the fountains – Xàtiva is nicknamed the Town of a Thousand Fountains, a legacy from its Al-Andalus era